bduvenhage/bduvenhage.github.io/_posts/2019-06-22-high-performance-timer.md

 The RDTSCP instruction also returns the processor ID (chip and core) that the instruction was executed on.
 RDTSCP does wait until all previous instructions have executed and all previous loads are globally visible, but it still does not wait for previous stores to be globally visible and subsequent instructions may begin execution before the read operation is performed.

 On a Macbook Intel Core i5-5287U (06_3D) @ 2.90GHz the RDTSC and RDTSCP instructions seem to take around 23 cycles or 8 ns.
 RDTSC(P) are therefore fairly long latency instructions.
 The 'Intel 64 and IA-32 Architectures Optimization Reference Manual' reports an instruction throughput of 10 (for DisplayFamily_Display_Model = 06_3D) which is what one can probably expect if the timing instructions are spaced further apart than in the testing code I used.
-The point is that even RDTSC(P) (and any timing) instructions shouldn't be used in the inner loop of your code if timing overhead is a concern.
+The point is that even RDTSC(P) timing instructions shouldn't be used in the inner loop of your code if timing overhead is a concern.

 ## Measuring Wall Clock Time
 Given that the TSC frequency is invariant, if the frequency of the counter is known then it can be used to measure wall clock time in seconds.